 CBGBs is now a John Varvatos upscale men’s clothing store.
 Varvatos is a pretty famous designer and this is a flagship store but his stuff is not cheap at all.
 But I do give JV props, he at least recognized the importance of CBGBs to rock n roll and has tried to preserve some elements of this in the store.

-All this stuff too commercial for you?
+Is all this stuff too commercial for you?
 I got you.
-Head down a couple streets from NYHC Tattoos to ABC No Rio, a community space that has been around for over 30 years and still host some pretty cool matinee punk shows on weekends.
-I love the spirit of ABC No Rio which has held on to it’s mission despite the changing neighborhood.
+Head down a couple streets from NYHC Tattoos to ABC No Rio, a community space that has been around for over 30 years and still hosts some pretty cool matinee punk shows on weekends.
+I love the spirit of ABC No Rio which has held on to its mission despite the changing neighborhood.

-Now that your pretty far east, it’s time to head uptown from ABC No Rio and crossing Houston (pronounced Hows-ton) to Tompkins Square Park.
+Now that you are pretty far east, it’s time to head uptown from ABC No Rio and cross Houston (pronounced Hows-ton) to Tompkins Square Park.
 This park is my favorite in NYC and certainly not because it’s the most beautiful.
 Not by a long shot but if you want edge, then Tompkins Square Park is the spot.

 Tompkins Square feels a little bit like taking a step back in time to the NYC of the 1970s or 80s when living in NYC was a lot more dangerous (and maybe more fun?!).
 It’s home to a lot of things but perhaps most famous recently for the Tompkins Square Riots of 1988 (not to be confused with other riots the park is famous for).